A Plan for Preaching the Word Rather than Yourself

 4. A liberal (or one that keeps me in touch with liberal thinking)

 Thursday: Message manuscript or outline written.
-Sometimes I will preach from the
+Sometimes, I will preach from just a PowerPoint outline.

 Friday: Day Off